 Interestingly, the rate of brain aging in the 20s and the 30s is related to the rate of aging in other bodily systems.
 In an innovative study that examined the “Pace of Aging” in young adults ages 26 to 38, those who aged at a more rapid rate across several bodily organs and systems (lungs, heart, dental, kidney, liver, and immune) as compared to their chronologically-predicted rate of aging showed greater cognitive decline and brain aging even by the age of 38.
 They also reported worse health and were judged to look older than those with a slower pace of aging.

-What types of activities in young adulthood have been shown to impact brain health and cognitive functioning in midlife?
+What types of activities in young adulthood have been shown to relate to brain health and cognitive functioning in midlife?
 A series of innovative studies followed over 3,000 young adults ages 18 to 30 for 25 years to find out.
 Several valuable insights emerged:

 1. A cognitively challenging occupation boosts future brain health.